 We were informed that the practice has maintained their processes for the reporting of any incidents.
-We were told that staff were aware of their roles and responsibilities in reporting incidents to regulatory agencies including Healthcare Inspectorate Wales (HIW), and this process was explained by the practice manager.
+We were told that staff were aware of their roles and responsibilities in reporting incidents to regulatory agencies including Healthcare Inspectorate Wales (HIW).

-We were told that due consideration is given to equality and patients' rights.
-During the pandemic, the practice utilised the 'Attend Anywhere' service and remote triage to reach patients who were too nervous to attend the practice due to COVID-19.
-We were also told that protected appointment slots are made available for vulnerable or at risk patients at the start or end of each day or session.
-We noted from the patient information leaflet that there is disabled access and other facilities available at the practice, including a surgery that is accessible to wheelchair users on the ground floor.
-As mentioned previously, the practice also has access to language line interpreters and Welsh speaking staff are employed.
+We were told that protected appointment slots are made available for vulnerable or at-risk patients at the start or end of each day or session.
+We were also told that there is disabled access and other facilities available at the practice, including surgeries that are accessible to wheelchair users on the ground floor.
+As mentioned previously, the practice also has access to Language Line interpreters and a Welsh speaking member of staff.